A New Day...: Broadcasts and recordings

-The opening night was filmed and served as a television special for CBS, titled Celine in Las Vegas, Opening Night Live, which was aired on 25 March 2003 and hosted by Justin Timberlake.
+The show's opening night was filmed and broadcast as a television special for CBS under the title Celine in Las Vegas, Opening Night Live.
+Hosted by Justin Timberlake, the program aired on 25 March 2003.

-In November 2003, the show was recorded again and released as a live album entitled A New Day...
-Live in Las Vegas, in June 2004, featuring 13 live songs from the concert.
-The release also contains a bonus DVD titled "One Year...
-One Heart" narrated by comedian Wayne Brady, which shows footage of Dion rehearsing for the shows, spending time with her family, as well as recording songs for One Heart.
-It charted at number 10 on the US Billboard 200 chart and was certified gold by the Recording Industry Association of America, denoting shipments of over 500,000 copies in the region.
+In November 2003, the production was recorded again for commercial release.
+The resulting live album, A New Day...
+Live in Las Vegas, was issued in June 2004 and includes 13 songs from the show.
+A special edition of the album also contains a bonus DVD, One Year...
+One Heart, narrated by comedian Wayne Brady.
+The documentary presents rehearsal footage, behind‑the‑scenes material, moments with Dion's family, and a look at the recording of her album One Heart.
+The album reached number 10 on the US Billboard 200 and was certified gold by the RIAA for shipments exceeding 500,000 copies.

-Finally, A New Day... was re-shot in high-definition in January 2007 and released on 7 December 2007, under the title Live in Las Vegas: A New Day....
-The two disc set includes the concert and three exclusive documentaries: Because You Loved Me (A Tribute to the Fans), A New Day: All Access and A New Day: the Secrets.
-The release was very successful and peaked at number one on the DVD charts in the United States, United Kingdom, France, Japan, Switzerland, Netherlands, Belgium, Denmark, New Zealand and Estonia, as well as reaching the top 10 in several other countries around the world.
+The show was filmed a final time in high definition in January 2007 and released on 7 December 2007 as Live in Las Vegas: A New Day....
+The two‑disc set contains the full concert along with three documentaries: Because You Loved Me (A Tribute to the Fans), A New Day: All Access, and A New Day: The Secrets.
+The release achieved substantial international success, topping the DVD charts in the United States, United Kingdom, France, Japan, Switzerland, the Netherlands, Belgium, Denmark, New Zealand, and Estonia, and placing within the top 10 in numerous other markets worldwide.

 Set list

-The set list is from the 29 March 2003 show.
-It is not intended to represent all dates throughout the residency.
+The following set list is from the 29 March 2003 performance and does not represent all shows throughout the residency.